Life as a solicitor

 The Solicitors Regulation Authority (SRA) requires every solicitor to update their skills and knowledge constantly, so formally assessed training does not end with the training contract.
 Under the continuing professional development (CPD) programme, NQs must complete one hour each month in their first year.
 Subsequently, solicitors must undertake 16 hours per year.

 You can earn CPD credit in many ways, which include attending Law Society-accredited courses, researching, writing on law and mentoring.
-All solicitors must undertake stage one of the SRA management course to fulfil their CPD commitment.
+All solicitors must undertake Stage One of the SRA management course to fulfil their CPD commitment.

 Although many firms are developing alternative career structures by enhancing the status (and pay) of associates, the ultimate career ambition for most solicitors in private practice is to become a partner.
 Law firms are partnerships and are therefore owned and managed by the partners (salaried partners have a similar status to full partners, but do not have a share in the firm).
 How long it will take you to become a partner will depend on both you and the firm you are at.

-One recent development within the profession - especially among the larger commercial firms - is that partnership is no longer seen as a life-long tie to one law firm.
+One development within the profession - especially among the larger commercial firms - is that partnership is no longer seen as a life-long tie to one law firm.
 A significant number of partners are changing firms in order to secure higher earnings, develop their practice in a different way or simply escape from their colleagues and a culture in which they do not want to work.